 Kenya

 In the Kajiado region, we support the MAA Eroret School, a school for Maasai children.
-The children there not only receive an education, but also a hot free lunch – for many of them the only meal of the day.
+There the children not only receive an education, but also a free hot lunch – for many of them that is the only meal of the day.
 They are also taught about and strengthened in their Maasai culture.
-Thanks to the newly built boarding school, girls from distant areas can now also attend classes regularly.
+Thanks to the newly built boarding school girls from distant areas can now also attend classes regularly.

-The construction of a well in 2023 by Austrian Doctors was a major step forward.
-This made it possible to start an agricultural project in 2024: the fields around the school are now used to grow their own vegetables – an important contribution to the school’s food security.
-At the same time, the pupils receive practical training in modern agricultural methods.
+In 2023 the construction of a well by Austrian Doctors was a major step forward.
+This made it possible to start an agricultural project in 2024.
+The fields around the school are now used to grow their own vegetables – an important contribution to the school’s food security.
+At the same time the pupils receive practical training in modern agricultural methods.

-We are also countering the dramatic consequences of climate change, which are particularly serious in Kenya, with sustainable measures: in 2024, Austrian Doctors launched a reforestation program to counteract the increasing drought and soil erosion and secure livelihoods in the long term.
+We are also trying to counter the dramatic consequences of climate change, which are particularly serious in Kenya, with sustainable measures.
+In 2024 Austrian Doctors launched a reforestation program to act against the increasing drought and soil erosion and to secure livelihoods in the long term.

-In another rural, disadvantaged region – Kisumu – we support a nursery school and a community center.
-Regular workshops are held there on important topics such as family planning, sexual health, women’s rights and climate change.
+In Kisumu – another disadvantaged rural region – we support a nursery school and a community center.
+Regular workshops are held on important topics such as family planning, sexual health, women’s rights and climate change.
 The programs give the local people important insights to improve their living conditions independently.

 Additionally we are offering basic medical care in both project regions.